Mini Flyweight World Champions & Their Championship Fights (105lbs)

 23 August 1997.
 Ricardo Lopez w rsc 5 Alex Sanchez

 Fight Summary: The WBC titleholder, Lopez (104¾), again proved superior among the smallest of men, putting Sanchez (104¾) down in the second following two right crosses, and again in the fifth with a tremendous left hook.
 On rising, when it was clear that the WBO champion could not continue, the referee called it off on the 1.58 mark.
+With Lopez seemingly not interested in defending the WBO version of the title, he finally forfeited on 6 March 1998 when it finally became clear that he was not going to make a defence.

 7 March 1998.
 Ricardo Lopez tdraw 7 Rosendo Alvarez